daniabee/The-New-Mixologist/README.md

   1. Router
   1. Asynchronous JavaScript
   1. End to end testing with Cypress
-  1. Create personas and user stories to describe your target audience.

 - Implement global state management through React's UseContext so that state is maintained during routes.
 - Create tabable features for accessibility
 - Style app to be responsive to screen sizes and mobile friendly